Here’s how to make the best homemade margarita recipe! Learn the ingredients and ratio to make the classic, plus popular riffs on this drink.

 How to make a salt rim

-The salt rim is essential to how to make a margarita.
+The salt rim is essential to all of these margarita recipes.
 The salt enhances the flavors in the drink, and gives it that classic look.
 Try our Margarita Salt for a colorful flair: lime zest and orange zest add beautiful orange and green.
 Here’s how to make a salt rim:

 - Spread on a plate: Spread the kosher salt, flaky sea salt, or margarita salt on a plate in an even layer.